Home

 Young Leo's father, Juan Brouwer, was a doctor and an amateur guitarist.
 Leo first learned music from his father and his aunt, Caridad Mezquida.
 His great-uncle was the well-known composer and pianist Ernesto Lecuona.
 Leo began playing the guitar himself at age 13.
 His first significant teacher was Isaac Nicola, a virtuoso guitarist who also composed for his instrument and arranged the music of others for guitar.
 Leo was only 17 when he made his own professional debut.
 Early compositions include Prelude (1956) and Fugue (1959), both influenced by Bela Bartok and Igor Stravinsky.
 His academic training took place in the U.S., at the Julliard School of Music and the Hartt College of Music, where his major subject of study was composition.

-3 Major Positions in Cuba
+3 Positions in Cuba

 After completing his music education, Brouwer returned to Cuba.
 There he immediately became a major figure in his country's music establishment.
 From 1960 to 1961 he was the Music Advisor to the National Radio and Television Company in Havana.
 In 1960, Brouwer became Director of the Instituto Cubano de Arte e Industria Cinematograficos [Cuban Institute of Film Arts and Industry].
 That position is one of the reasons that the composer has written more than 30 film scores, some of which were box-office hits around the world.
 Brouwer was also a Professor of Composition at the Conservatorio Nacional [National Conservatory] from 1961-67.